pwwang/pipen/docs/api.md

 `logfile`:The log file.
 Default: None (don't white to log file)
 `lvldiff`:The diff levels for log
 - ["-depends", "jobdone", "+debug"]: show jobdone, hide depends and debug
-`name`:   The name of the logger, default: pyppl
+`name`:   The name of the logger, default: PyPPL

 - **returns:**
 The logger